 Test Valley School is committed to ensuring that all pupils, staff and governors are aware of their responsibilities in connection with the growing use of social networking sites.
 It recognises that the use of such sites has become a very significant part of life for most pupils.
 They provide a positive way to keep in… Read more »

-This policy details the arrangements for the identification, assessment, monitoring, support and review of pupils with Special Educational Needs as required by the new Code of Practice 2002, the Special Educational Needs and Disability Act 2001 and the Hampshire County Council formal procedures handbook.
+This policy details the arrangements for the identification, assessment, monitoring, support and review of pupils with Special Educational Needs as required by the SEND Code of Practice 2014 (revised January 2015), the Children and Families Act 2014 and Hampshire County Council SEN Support documentation.

 We ask that you work closely with us.
 The home-school liaison agreement is in operation.
 This indicates the aims of each party to the agreement and the following notes highlight some key points.
 You can help by ensuring that your child is in the correct uniform has the correct equipment attends regularly (providing notes in… Read more »